 Give Back to My Community

 Get involved with a Greenthumb Garden in your community.
-Bring your family to volunteer or become a member at one of the city’s 500 community gardens, and learn from citizen volunteers that have been stewarding gardens over the last 30 years.
+Bring your family to volunteer or become a member at one of the city’s hundreds of community gardens, and learn from citizen volunteers that have been stewarding gardens over the last 30 years.